-I covered user permissions in MySQL and Postgres.
+I covered user permissions in MySQL and PostgreSQL.

 One thing to note about SQLite is that permissions management, using

 The reason is that an SQLite database is self-contained in a single file.

 This is due to the SQLite architecture.

 Anything with access to SQLite file can access anything inside the database.

 There is no way to give permissions at the database level.